artsy/artsy.github.io/_posts/2022-08-23-getting-around-7-day-cookie.markdown

 the cookie we use to store them is erased after 7 days, necessitating another interaction.

-We thrashed around this in this vicious cycle for months until we found a simple, elegant solution thanks to a WebKit engineer's prompt (during Apple's open lab calls at WWDC -- [which you too can schedule!][labs]) She mentioned that the 7-day cookie limitation only applies to _client-side cookies_ and that
+We thrashed around in this vicious cycle for months until we found a simple, elegant solution thanks to a WebKit engineer's prompt (during Apple's open lab calls at WWDC -- [which you too can schedule!][labs]) She mentioned that the 7-day cookie limitation only applies to _client-side cookies_ and that